lukso-network/lsp-smart-contracts/docs/contracts/LSP6KeyManager/LSP6KeyManager.md

 function isValidSignature(
   bytes32 dataHash,
   bytes signature
-) external view returns (bytes4 magicValue);
+) external view returns (bytes4 returnedStatus);
 ```

 Checks if a signature was signed by a controller that has the permission `SIGN`.
-If the signer is a controller with the permission `SIGN`, it will return the ERC1271 magic value.
+If the signer is a controller with the permission `SIGN`, it will return the ERC1271 success value.

 #### Parameters